Malaysia Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Malaysia Data Center Market News

-• October 2022: Zenlayer entered into a joint venture with Megaport to strengthen and expand its presence globally.
-The partnership is aimed at providing enhanced services such as improved network connectivity, real time provisioning, and on demand private connectivity for its clients around the globe.
+• October 2022: Zenlayer entered a joint venture with Megaport to strengthen and expand its presence globally.
+The partnership is aimed at providing enhanced services such as improved network connectivity, real-time provisioning, and on demand private connectivity for its clients around the globe.

-• April 2022: Malaysian data center firm Open DC aanounced that they are partnering with the Malaysian government to build a data center in the north of the country.
-The company aim to improve the Internet development at the northern border, to emulate the existing neighboring Internet Exchange (IX) via the Malaysia-Singapore border.
+• April 2022: Malaysian data center firm Open DC announced a partnership with the Malaysian government to build a data center in the north of the country.
+To emulate the existing Internet Exchange (IX) along the Malaysia-Singapore border, the company aims to enhance internet development at the northern border of Malaysia.

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.